 Composers 35 years of age and under, residing anywhere in the world, are invited to apply.

 Five works will be selected to be premiered on Sunday, December 2nd, 2018, during the Alba Rosa Viva!
 Festival at The Concertgebouw, Amsterdam (The Netherlands).
-They will be performed by talented young musicians.
+They will be performed by the Amatis Piano Trio and singers t.b.a.
 Dutch radio presenter Maartje Stokkers will introduce the finalists.

 The winning composers will be awarded a First prize of €2,000, a Second Prize of €1,000 or an Audience Prize of €1,000.